keefm6776/cookery-website/README.md

 			    	 and I made each dictionary into a list using the list(dict) command, this meant that each list could be iterated over as many times as required and hence solved this problem.

-			    4. I fouond that the font for the hero-image text was too large on small screens along with the font used for the name of each section, like
+			    4. I found that the font for the hero-image text was too large on small screens along with the font used for the name of each section, like
 			    	 "Filtered By Cuisine".
 This has been rectified and now renders properly.

-			    5. I found a major oversight n my part, I failed to include the add recipe link in the mobile menu, which would have meant that the site was pretty useless for mobile and small screen users!!!
+			    5. I found a major oversight on my part, I failed to include the add recipe link in the mobile menu, which would have meant that the site was pretty useless for mobile and small screen users!!!
 Thankfully testing found this issue and it was a quick fix.

 			    6. I found that user experience was hindered by not having an exit, add or edit button whilst viewing the recipe.
 While I did read that it is acceptable for the exit issue to be solved by the user using the browswer back button, I felt frustrated with the lack of being able to exit this page without having to work that out.
 Hence I have included these at the bottom of the form.

+			    6.a.
+I later found that these exit buttons were rendering shorter than the other buttons while displayed on mobile screens, however this did not show whilst viewing in the IDE.
+I later realised that I had not been consistent in the declaration of these buttons, declaring some as buttons and some as links.
+I made these consistent which resolved this issue.

 			    7. As above I found that each edit page ie Recipe, Cusines, Difficulty Levels and Principle Ingredients were hindered by not having an exit option which allowed the user to discard changes.
 I have included this exit button at the bottom at each of the edit forms.